Neural Latent Space Model for Dynamic Networks and Temporal Knowledge Graphs: Inference in NLSM

-The main idea of variational inference is to approximate the posterior distribution by a suitable surrogate.
+The main idea behind variational inference is to approximate the posterior distribution by a suitable surrogate.
 Consider a general latent variable model with the set of all observed random variables $\mathbf{X}$ and the set of all latent random variables $\mathbf{H}$.
 The (intractable) posterior distribution $P(\mathbf{H} | \mathbf{X})$ is approximated by using a parameterized distribution $Q_{\bm{\Phi}}(\mathbf{H})$ where $\bm{\Phi}$ is the set of all the parameters of $Q$.
 One would like the distribution $Q$ to be as \textit{close} to the distribution $P(\mathbf{H} | \mathbf{X})$ as possible.
 In general, Kullback-Leibler (KL) divergence is used as a measure of similarity between the two distributions.
 The goal of variational inference is to find the parameters $\bm{\Phi}$ for which $\text{KL}(Q_{\bm{\Phi}}(\mathbf{H}) || P(\mathbf{H} | \mathbf{X}))$ is minimized.
 However, this optimization objective is intractable since one cannot efficiently compute $P(\mathbf{H} | \mathbf{X})$.
-Nevertheless one can show that maximizing the \textit{Evidence Lower Bound Objective (ELBO)} given by is equivalent to minimizing the KL criterion \citep{BleiEtAl:2017:VariationalInferenceAReviewForStatisticians}.
+Nevertheless one can show that maximizing the \textit{Evidence Lower Bound Objective (ELBO)} given by is equivalent to minimizing the KL criterion \cite{BleiEtAl:2017:VariationalInferenceAReviewForStatisticians} (see Appendix B in the supplementary material \cite{ThisPaperSupp} for proof).
 For most models, the ELBO can be efficiently computed or approximated by imposing a suitable set of assumptions on $Q$ as described later.
-In the context of our model the distribution $Q$ will be parameterized by a neural network and hence $\bm{\Phi}$ will represent the set of parameters of that neural network.
+We parameterize the distribution $Q$ by a neural network and hence $\bm{\Phi}$ represents the set of parameters of that neural network in our setting.